pgroonga/pgroonga.github.io/reference/index.md

   * [`%%` operator][match]: Full text search by a keyword

-    * Don't use this operator class for newly written code.
+    * Don't use this operator for newly written code.
 It's just for backward compatibility.

   * [`&?` operator][query-v2]: Full text search by easy to use query language

   * [`@@` operator][query]: Full text search by easy to use query language

-    * Don't use this operator class for newly written code.
+    * Don't use this operator for newly written code.
 It's just for backward compatibility.

   * [`&~?` operator][similar-search-v2]: Similar search